deorcost/prezto/README.md

     cd ~/.zprezto
     ```

- 4. Add the upstream repository as a remote
+ 4. Add the upstream repository as a remote.
+Step is required allow me to sync
+    (fetch changes) from the upstream repository.

     ```console
     git remote add upstream https://github.com/sorin-ionescu/prezto.git